July7777777/July7777777/README.md

 ### 你好，世界 👋

 - :orange_book: Focusing on HTML & Mini Programs
-- :hammer: Creator of applications and frameworks
+- :hammer: Creator(or Imitator) of applications and frameworks
-- :ram: Founder the ObjCCN
+- :ram: I'm not the founder of  ObjCCN
 - :meat_on_bone: Meat lover
+- 😄 Pronouns: Optimist
+- 📫 How to reach me: 1114174347@qq.com
 ### Hi there 👋

 <!--